jrehor/kcc/README.md

 * While most prominent developer communities around most widespread languages preach for `tlsr`, exemplified by C and Java, this results in untold damages daily worldwide, paid in full in precious currency called **time**.
 The "canonical" k answer to the space question is all the way down `rwdc` road, and then all the way down from there.
 As it happens, the answer is somewhere between two extremes, and you are the only one who can answer it for you.

 * The zen of space question is **balance**, and the key to the enlightenment is found in the first section of this chapter.
-If can find the right balance between `rwdc` and `adequately and succintly annotated code`, you will live a happy life, love your job and will be loved by your colleagues.
-Cool dad, too.
+If can find the right balance between `rwdc` and `asac`, or "adequately and succintly annotated code", you will live a happy life, love your job and be loved by your colleagues and your kid will know you're cool.

 * Some people believe Earth is flat, some believe in God, some people do not believe in **syntax highlighting**, and the latter is not ok.
 If you are not happy with your k syntax highlighter, either write your own, either ask around.
 On this note, a crappy syntax highlighter is **worse than none**.
 Same applies for a decent code editor, and if you are, God forbid, are forced by someone to use some "IDE", then there is nothing we can do for you.

 * **Scrolling** is usually less of a problem.
 Most of the contemporary computer operators, i.e. the majority of humans, believe that vertical scrolling is somehow ok.
 Most of the time, horizontal scrolling is not ok with anyone.
 However, there are some very rare cases of humans who actually seriously think the other way, i.e. sideways.
 We do not support either camp, because: **scrolling source code should be avoided where possible**, on both axes.
 In this document, you will find a lot of meaninful source code, but you will not see a single logically complete block of code that doesn't comfortably fit on your laptop screen.
+On your mobile, depending on orientation, you may experience some scrolling, but we are working on that.
+Your wristwatch, well, we are working on that, too.

 * And that is the best spoken word of advice on space question you will ever get from anyone.
 For the other half of the advice, pay very close attention to how **k code** snippets in this document are structured, formatted and annotated.
 If you like it, and also like MIT three-clause, then you are welcome.